 3. Check your credit report monthly.

-- You can get a credit report from Equifax Canada or TransUnion Canada for free.
+- You can get a credit report from Equifax Canada and TransUnion Canada for free.

 - Look for signs of fraud.

 4. Sign up for credit monitoring.

 If your identify is stolen or accounts are accessed:

 - Contact your local police department and get a police case number.